 Detroit Litigation Advocacy Workshop The Detroit Litigation Advocacy Workshop (“D LAW”) is a research-oriented course that provides students a unique opportunity to help shape the City of Detroit’s public-interest litigation program.
 Each student will be responsible for researching litigation options available to the City on one or more specified topics (for example, consumer protection; environmental justice; housing; nuisance abatement).
 The final product will be a “white paper” laying out, in detail, how the City might use litigation to tackle problems in those areas.
 These white papers will be used by the Detroit Mayor’s Office when formulating litigation strategies — and will serve as a cornerstone for future collaborations between the City of Detroit and the Law School.

 This course is a research seminar on Detroit-based activists James and Grace Lee Boggs and the history of Detroit during the second half of the 20th century.
 As both activists and thinkers, the Boggses helped to shape the radical stream of the postwar black freedom movement.
 They also were pivotal figures in Detroit grassroots political struggles.
+Through their four decades of marriage and political partnership, Grace and James Boggs analyzed and participated in a range of social movements and struggles—from the socialist Left, to the Black Power movement, to rebuilding America’s post-industrial cities, among others.
 We will explore their ideas and activism as a way to better understand Detroit’s recent history.
 (Winter)

 This class analyzes and studies the history and evolution of cars and car cultures in the United States and its influence in Michigan.
 It uses the intersections of gender, class, race, and historicity as points of departure to understand the unique relationship that America has with cars, the car industry, and its developments.
 This class explores cars not just as transportation devices, but rather as a system of meanings and values, and as an everyday ubiquitous cultural product influenced by economic, political, and social forces.
 (Fall)